nss-nightclass-projects/Night-Class-Resources/book-3-data-driven-applications/chapters/react-intro.md

 [Great Article](https://hackernoon.com/the-constructor-is-dead-long-live-the-constructor-c10871bea599)

 ## How to translate a constructor based class to what we are doing?

+> A Note on Imports: You will import React into every component file that you write

 ## JSX
 Things to know: